telerik/document-processing-docs/libraries/radspreadstreamprocessing/features/cell-styles.md

 - ApplyProtection

 When you apply a style to a cell with locally set properties, the end result is an addition of the style properties to the cell's local properties.
-The end result of such an addition of styles depends on which elements (groups) of the style have been selected as being part of the style.
-You can select a group to be part of the style by setting the appropriate property to *true*.
+The end result of such an addition of styles depends on which elements (groups) of the style have been selected as being applied when using the particular style.
+You can select a group to be applied along with the style by setting the appropriate property to *true*.

 **Example 1** shows what applying the Number group looks like.

 #### **[C#] Example 1: Get a built-in style and apply a number group**

-{{region [ADD NAME]}}
+{{region radspreadstreamprocessing-features-styling-cell-styles_0}}

 	SpreadCellStyle style = workbook.CellStyles.GetByName("Good");
 	style.ApplyNumberFormat = true;
 {{endregion}}

-Through the API you can add, modify or remove styles from the **CellStyles** collection of [IWorkbookExporter]({%slug %}).
+Through the API you can add, modify or remove styles from the **CellStyles** collection of [IWorkbookExporter]({%slug radspreadstreamprocessing-model-workbook%}).

->If you would like to set a particular property of a cell, you could do it through the [cell format]({%slug %}).
+>If you would like to set a particular property of a cell, you could do it through the [cell format]({%slug radspreadstreamprocessing-model-cells%}#set-a-format).

 ## Create a Style